Ahad-23/Ahad-23/README.md

 Student, Gamer, Gymrat, Coffee connoisseur
 ----------------------

-I'm a sophomore in BTech CSE with a specialization in AI and Data Science at MIT World Peace University, Pune.
+I'm a BTech CSE junior specializing in AI and Data Science at MIT World Peace University, Pune.
 All repositories are a glimpse of my curriculum works as well as my side journeys of web development, web3, and data analytics.

 * 🌍  I'm based in Pune, India